 Maybe your first PebbleCreek house is a second home for use just a few months a year; it is not uncommon for buyers to buy a property that they believe will serve both purposes – the 2nd home for now and the primary home for a few years later when the buyers retire and move to Arizona full time.
 Sounds great.
 More often than not, however, the home that makes TOTAL sense as a second home feels cramped when it is coverted to a full time residence.

 Life is full of surprises – most of which are generally not anticipated or they wouldn’t be surprises!
-More often that not, as I have watched my PebbleCreek friends move through the unexpected or unforseen, those friends move.
+More often than not, as I have watched my PebbleCreek friends move through the unexpected or unforseen, those friends move.
 They move because they have to for financial reasons, or their families insist or the emotional baggage of the home becomes too much.
 Maybe the house is too big or too small.
 Life changes often demand new front doors from which to enter the world.

 Your new PebbleCreek home does not need to be a forever house – and it very likely won’t be.
 Which is one reason why buying a home in PebbleCreek makes SO much sense.
 Our location just a mile off the I-10 expressway within commuting distance of Phoenix in the growing city of Goodyear, AZ provides assurance that we are going to be the 55 Plus Active Adult community of choice in the Phoenix area for years to come.